 You haven’t touched your LinkedIn profile since you graduated college.

-Take a look at the “summary” section right under your name, picture, and “headline” (current job and company).
-It’s arguably the most important spot on your profile and a lot of people don’t even fill it out.
-Here’s the place where you can state your professional objective and add a little more creativity.
+Take a look at the “About” section right under your name, picture, and “headline” (current job and company).
+It’s one of the most prominent spots on your profile and a lot of people don’t even fill it out.
+Here’s the place where you can state your professional objective and sell yourself.

-It should be 100 to 200 words describing your experience and what you’re currently seeking.
-Think of it like a less formal version of a cover letter.
-The summary should hook a reader and tell a story.
-Use first-person because it should read like the beginning of a convo.
-Example: “I was a top salesperson at X company and brought in X revenue on a yearly basis.
-I am now looking to contribute my unique experience working with clients in X, X, and X industries to a growing and highly motivated team.”
+Describe your experience and the type of role you’re looking for (or currently have if you're not on the hunt) in about 100 words.
+Think of it like a short cover letter that tells a (work) story.
+Here's an example: “I was a top salesperson at X company and brought in X revenue on a yearly basis.
+I am now looking to contribute my experience working with clients in X, X, and X industries on a growing and motivated team.”

 It seems like everything’s happening online these days.
 And that includes selling yourself to potential employers.
 Like your resume, LinkedIn is a snapshot of what you bring to an (employer’s) table, so don’t put off updating your profile.